-Make sure that the correct MAP sensor input has been selected in PCLink and a MAP calibration has been performed before attempting to start the vehicle.
+Make sure that the correct An Volt channel has been selected as MAP sensor in PCLink and a MAP calibration has been performed before attempting to start the vehicle.

-1.4.2 IAT Sensor
+4.2 IAT Sensor

 It is highly recommended that an IAT sensor be fitted in all applications to provide an input for correction of fuel and ignition based on the engines air charge temperature.